archay0/bpmnMATLAB/README.md

 # bpmnMATLAB

-A MATLAB utility for BPMN (Business Process Model and Notation) file generation from database data.
+A MATLAB utility for BPMN (Business Process Model and Notation) file generation, manipulation, and visualization.

 ## Overview

-This repository contains MATLAB scripts and functions for creating, editing, and managing BPMN 2.0 files.
+This repository contains MATLAB scripts and functions for creating, editing, importing and managing BPMN 2.0 files.
 The utility connects to databases to extract process information and generates standard-compliant BPMN XML files that can be imported into any BPMN-compatible tool.

 ## Directory Structure